List of Smallville characters: Dr. Virgil Swann

-There was initial concern over Reeve's stamina for shooting the scenes, as his particular scene with Welling was six pages long, which translated to approximately twelve hours of work day.
+There was initial concern over Reeve's stamina, as his particular scene with Welling was six pages long, which translated to approximately twelve hours of work day.
 Beeman tried to design everything so it was as simple as possible, but Reeve quickly readjusted the scene.
-Beeman originally had Welling walk into frame and stand in front of Reeve, and then make a single move behind Reeve.
+Beeman originally had Welling walk into frame and stand in front of Reeve, and then make a single move behind him.
 Beeman was told, by Reeve, the scene needed more dynamic between the characters, and if Welling only made a single move, the dynamic would be lost.
 According to Reeve, "Tom moving around me will hide the fact that I'm unable to move".
-Beeman's fear of overstretching Reeve's stamina, because of the added shots to the scene, were put to rest when Reeve himself stated it did not matter how long it took to finish the scene, as long as it turned out great.
+Beeman's fear of overstretching Reeve's stamina were put to rest when Reeve himself stated it did not matter how long it took to finish the scene, as long as it turned out great.
 Reeve was directing Yankee Irving when Smallville was gearing up to film the fourth season opener.
-As a result, Reeve could not reprise his role as Dr. Swann, which was the intention.
+As a result, Reeve could not reprise his role as Swann, which was the intention.